dachcom-digital/pimcore-seo/README.md

 ```

 ### Installation via Extension Manager
-After you have installed the SEO Bundle via composer, open pimcore backend and go to `Tools` => `Extension`:
+After you have installed the SEO Bundle via composer, open Pimcore backend and go to `Tools` => `Bundles`:
 - Click the green `+` Button in `Enable / Disable` row
 - Click the green `+` Button in `Install/Uninstall` row